sahabulh/SandiaEV/README.md

 # sandia-iso15118
 This project is a research collaboration between UNM, SNL and few other organizations.
-Goal of the project is to:
+The goals of the project are to:
 - virtualize the EV charging PKI environment using phenix-minimega
 - answer some research questions:
   1. What’s the scalability of certificate generation/distribution?